hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

 Cancels one or more existing sell orders.
 Upon an order's successful cancelation, the corresponding NFT instance held by the NFT market contract will be transferred back to the owning account.
 * requires active key: yes

-* can be called by: Steem account that originally placed the order(s) to be canceled
+* can be called by: Steem or Hive account that originally placed the order(s) to be canceled

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)